Last Updated on November 11, 2023

 There are many spells that can be used against you to cause the Frightened condition, and there are many, many monsters that can just make you Frightened without needing a spell.

-The best way is to make sure you have a high wisdom-saving throw, as the Frightened condition most often occurs after failing one of those.
-Second would be a charisma save.
+Your best protection is a high wisdom-saving throw, as the Frightened condition most often occurs after failing one of those.

 Another easy way is to have a bard or a paladin in the party.
 At 6th level, bards get the countercharm ability, which gives the bard and their allies advantage against the Frightened condition.

 Paladins gain the Aura of Courage ability at 10th level, which grants immunity.

 In addition to these general class abilities, there are a number of spells, subclasses, and even two races that either grant advantage, grant immunity, or dispel the effect altogether.